-Dynamic year-on-year growth and a stable market position bring with it a commitment to social responsibility.
-The insurance company's CSR activities are based on its basic set of values that are respect for employees, co-workers and clients as well as the determination to support projects that help the community.
+The position of a strong company brings with it a commitment in the form of responsibility towards the environment in which it operates and the people who live in it.
+The company's CSR activities are based on the basic value setting of KOMUNÁLNA poisťovňa and the Vienna Insurance Group, which are respect in relation to employees, co-workers and clients as well as the determination to support projects that help the community.